cbajapan/la-singlebox/README.md

 # la-singlebox

-## You will need:
+### You will need:
-- Docker installed and running
+- Docker installed and running - Windows or Linux
+- - (Docker desktop for Mac not working yet!)
-- FAS 2.5.21, FCSDK 3.3.17 and LA 1.64.3 installation zip files
+- FAS, FCSDK and LA installation zip files from the reseller portal
 - Media broker gz file

+1. Extract the AS, SDK and Liveassist zip files to their respective directories under /installer